 diseases.
 Because there's no sure way to know who will have an abuse problem, the

 American Heart Association (AHA) and other experts don't advise drinking alcohol to

 gain possible health benefits.
 Talk with your healthcare provider about the benefits

 Moderate drinking is defined as no more than 1 drink a day for women and 2 drinks

-Moderation is defined differently for men, women, and older adults because alcohol’s
+Moderation is different for men, women, and older adults.
+This is because alcohol’s

 effects depend on how the body absorbs and breaks down alcohol.
 Older adults break

 down alcohol more slowly than younger people.
 This means alcohol stays in their bodies

 longer.
 A person's height and weight also impact how alcohol is absorbed.
 The smaller